vieenrose/Conformer-Transducer/README.md

-# 🍌 Banana Serverless Whisper Template
+# 🍌 Banana Serverless Nvidia Conformer Transducer Large Template

 This repo gives a basic framework for serving OpenAI's Whisper in production using simple HTTP servers.